 Single parent, God has not gone blind.
-He sees and knows.
+He sees, He hears, and He knows.
 You may be in a far from ideal situation, but you have an ideal God.
-You have got a God who, when your husband and the father of your baby kicks you out, will turn into a husband, if necessary, and be a Father to your baby.
+You have got a God who, when your husband and the father of your baby forces you out of the home, will turn into a husband, if necessary, and be a Father to your child or children.
 God will always provide.

 Why?
 Because His name is El Roi, "the God who sees."
-He is the way out of your circumstance.
-Now I can't promise you that He will bring you a mate or a home or whatever.
-But I can tell you that He sees that baby, He hears that baby cry.
+He is the way out of your lonely and negative circumstances.
+Now I can't promise you that He will bring you a mate or a home or anything on your wish list.
+But I can tell you that He sees you and your child or children, and He hears your cry.
 He says, "Remember, I named Ishmael.
-And any baby who has My name, I am going to take care of."
+And any child who has My name, I am going to take care of."

-That is the beauty of dedicating children to the Lord-you give that child God's name.
-And when you give that child God's name, God takes responsibility for that child's wellbeing.
-So God's message to Hagar was, "Young lady, have you forgotten who I am?"
+That is the beauty of dedicating children to the Lord-you give that child to God.
+And when you give that child to God, God takes responsibility for that child's well-being.
+So God's message to Hagar was, "Have you forgotten who I am?"

 Genesis 21:18-21, the final chapter of this biblical saga, shows how God fulfilled His word.
-The well Hagar saw in verse 19 was there all the time, but she was so busy crying and forgetting God that she stopped trusting, she stopped looking for God.
+The well Hagar saw in verse 19 was there all the time, but she was so consumed with sadness and crying and forgetting God that she stopped trusting, she stopped looking for God.

-How many times has God opened your eyes and shown you a well, a source of supply, when you did not see any way, with no husband, that you could feed your babies?
-How many times has God opened your eyes and shown you how you can make it on one person's salary?
+How many times has God opened your eyes and shown you a well, a source of supply, when you did not see any way, with no husband, that you would be able to make it?
+How many times has God opened your eyes and shown you how you can make it on one person's salary alone?

 A sister in our church who is a single parent once came to see me.
 Her whole world had collapsed.
 She said she just did not see a way, so we called on God together.
-I got a call two days later: "Let me tell you what Jesus did," and she told me how Jesus had made a way.
+I got a call two days later.
+"Let me tell you what Jesus did," she began, and she went on to tell me how Jesus had made a way.
 I wasn't surprised.
 He is the Angel of the Lord.
 He knows where you are.
-He is the

-God who sees you.
+He is the God who sees you.

-The greatest thing a single parent can do is to have a passion for God, because when you have a passion for God you have Someone who can be a Father to your child and a Husband, a protector, to you.
+The greatest thing a single parent can do is to have a passion for God, because when you have a passion for God you have Someone who can be a Father to your child and be a Husband, a protector, to you.
 Single father, when you know God you have Someone to lean on who understands a father's heart and a father's desires for his children.
 He is the God who sees and knows and cares.

-This was brought home forcefully in my own home not long ago.
-My daughter Crystal's life revolves around a schedule notebook she carries.
+This was brought home forcefully in my own home a long time ago when my daughter Chrystal was not yet married.
+My daughter Chrystal's life revolves around a schedule notebook she carries.
 She keeps all her plans and papers and credit cards and a lot of other important things in this notebook.
 One day she inadvertently put it on top of her car and then drove off, forgetting it was on the roof.
 She got home and discovered that it was gone.
 She remembered what she had done and drove back over to the mall to look for it.
 But her notebook was nowhere to be found.
 She came back home crying.